History of Pennsylvania: Province of Pennsylvania

 On March 4, 1681, Charles II of England granted the Province of Pennsylvania to William Penn to settle a debt of £16,000 (around £2,100,000 in 2008, adjusting for retail inflation) that the king owed to Penn's father.
+Pennsylvania was one of the two major Restoration colonies.
 Penn founded a proprietary colony that provided a place of religious freedom for Quakers.
 Charles named the colony Pennsylvania ("Penn's woods" in Latin), after the elder Penn, which the younger Penn found embarrassing, as he feared people would think he had named the colony after himself.
 Penn landed in North America in October 1682, and founded the colonial capital, Philadelphia, that same year.

 In addition to English Quakers, Pennsylvania attracted several other ethnic and religious groups, many of whom were fleeing persecution and the religious wars.
 Welsh Quakers settled a large tract of land north and west of Philadelphia, in what are now Montgomery, Chester, and Delaware counties.
 This area became known as the "Welsh Tract", and many cities and towns were named for points in Wales.
 The colony's reputation of religious freedom and tolerance also attracted significant populations of German, Scots-Irish, Scots, and French settlers.
-Many of the settlers worshiped a brand of Christianity disfavored by the government of their homeland; Huguenots, Puritans, Calvinists, Mennonites and Catholics all migrated to Pennsylvania.
+Many of the settlers worshiped a brand of Christianity disfavored by the government of their homeland, including Huguenots, Puritans, Calvinists, Mennonites, and Catholics, who migrated to colonial-era Pennsylvania to exercise their religion freely.
 Other groups, including Anglicans and Jews, migrated to Pennsylvania, while Pennsylvania also had a significant African-American population by 1730.
 Additionally, several Native American tribes lived in the area under their own jurisdiction.
 Settlers of Swedish and Dutch colonies that had been taken over by the British continued to live in the region.

 To give his new province access to the ocean, Penn had leased the proprietary rights of the King Charles II's brother, James, Duke of York, to the "three lower counties" (now the state of Delaware) on the Delaware River.
 In Penn's Frame of Government of 1682, Penn established a combined assembly by providing for equal membership from each county and requiring legislation to have the assent of both the Lower Counties and the Upper Counties.
 The meeting place for the assembly alternated between Philadelphia and New Castle.
 In 1704, after disagreements between the upper and lower counties, the lower counties began meeting in a separate assembly.
 Province of Pennsylvania and Delaware continued to share the same royal governor until the American Revolutionary War, when both Pennsylvania and Delaware became states.